kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

   }
   ```

-- Grid for layout, Flexbox for components.
-Most of the time, if the component you are viewing has all of its child items displayed inline, then most probably flexbox is the best solution here.
-However, if you see columns and rows, then CSS grid is the solution for your case.

 - The styles for flexbox columns are built with the `order` property to reposition the columns.
 With CSS grid, it isn’t needed at all as we can reorder the layout by positioning an element on any grid lines we want.

   ```css